NandoD95/SneakerKings/README.md

 # 👟 Sneaker Kings 👑
 by Joel & Fernando

-## Description:
+## Description
 Welcome to sneaker kings where you can buy and add new sneakers.
 Each shoe listed in the website has the name of the shoe, description of the shoe, there is a size drop down for all the shoes, retail and resell price of the shoe.
 Also on the top right of the webpage, you can add new sneakers to the website.

 ## How to run and install the project: